CentOS-PaaS-SIG/linchpin/docs/source/installation.rst

     (linchpin) $ pip install linchpin
     ..snip..

 .. note:: mkvirtualenv is optional dependency you can install from `here <http://virtualenvwrapper.readthedocs.io/en/latest/install.html>`_.
 An alternative, virtualenv, also exists.
-Please refer to the `Virtualenv documentation <https://virtualenv.pypa.io/en/stable/>`_ for more details.
+Please refer to the `virtualenv documentation <https://virtualenv.pypa.io/en/stable/>`_ for more details.

 To deactivate the virtualenv